G. Y. Krishnan

 G.Y.
-Krishnan (4 October 1929 - 2 May 2001) was an Indian politician and He served as Member of Parliament (MP) 4 times, represented the Kolar Constituency in Lok Sabha, the lower house of the Indian Parliament.
+Krishnan (4 October 1929 – 2 May 2001) was an Indian politician who served as a Member of Parliament on four occasions, representing the Kolar Constituency in the Lok Sabha, the lower house of the Indian Parliament.
 He was also Member of Parliamentary Delegation to Russia, 1976.

 Early life and background

-G. Y. Krishnan was born on 4 October 1929 in Madava Gurjenahalli of Kolar in Karnataka.
+G. Y. Krishnan was born on 4 October 1929 in the village of Madava Gurjenahalli in the Kolar district in Karnataka.
 He completed his education B.A. and B.L. from Maharaja's College, Mysore and Government Law College, Bangalore.

-Personal life

-G. Y. Krishnan married Saroja Lakshmi Devamma in 1955.
-The couple had 3 sons and 6 daughters.